The Computer Crypt

 Computing Engines Collection

-Microcomputer Gallery - The microcomputer gallery consists of computers that were originally designed for personal or office use, or are otherwise just small in general.
+Small Systems Gallery - The microcomputer gallery consists of computers that were originally designed for personal or office use, or are otherwise just small in general.

 Large Systems Gallery - The large systems gallery consists of computers originally designed as servers, industrial controllers, large word-processing systems, batch processors, or are just physically large.
 They may be mini-, midi-, or mainframe systems.

-Revels Gallery - Watch as the Reverend exorcises the Museum's computers, ridding them of the demons that you so lightly call "bugs."
+Revels Test Equipment Gallery - Watch as the Reverend exorcises the Museum's computers, ridding them of the demons that you so lightly call "bugs."
 Unfortunately, our demons have a nasty habit of leaping to whichever computer is turned on.
 "Out evil demons!
 Out!!!" [whack] [whack] [click]

 Computers of Wang Gallery - Pictures of a number of different pieces of Wang equipment.